Tendus/SomeUnityAddressableManager/README.md

   * Tell the AssetLink to Release the Asset, and delete the AssetLink
   * or leave the AssetLink in the Cache

 The following sections go more into how each individual portion of this dynamic is setup, but the gist is Settings sets the Rules, Manager uses the Rules to manage the AssetLinks, AssetLinks handle the actual data.
-Something you'll notice reading through those sections is that role is usually split among three different levels of class inheritence:
+Something you'll notice reading through those sections is that each role is usually split among three different levels of class inheritence:
 * A Base class: Will usually handle the most basic functionality along with defining abstract functions to be overridden by child classes.
 I try to set these up with an almost interface-based approach, where the Base class defines the jobs that need to be done and it's up the Template and Implementation classes to override and deliver on what those jobs do so that the act of swapping between different Implementations should't fully break the existing setups.
 There are exceptions of course, some intended to keep the Base class from getting too bloated, but that's the general intention of the Base class.
 * A Template class: A class dependent on all needed generic references.
 Will usually override as much of the Base class's abstract definitions as it can to help keep the Implemenatation class focused on more project-specific code.
 * An Implementation class: a class that fills out the generic types of the Template class and defines the code unique to the project the AddressableManager is being used in.
 Depending on the Role we're trying to fill with this specific Base/Template/Implementation setup, I usually try to set these up in a way to where a dev only has to define the Implemenation as child of the Template and pass the classes that fill the generic types out with minimal additional code needed.